-In a yesterday’s blog by Peter Lee, Corporate VP of Microsoft’s AI + Research, a new partnership and a new venture of the company was revealed.
-Microsoft partners with Adaptive Biotechnologies in an aim to decode immune system for providing the diagnosis to treat diseases.
+In yesterday’s blog by Peter Lee, Corporate VP of Microsoft’s AI + Research, a new partnership and a new venture of the company was revealed.
+Microsoft partners with Adaptive Biotechnologies in an aim to decode the immune system for providing the diagnosis to treat diseases.

-It is universally known that our immune system is influential to the core in the respective human’s health.
+It is universally known that our immune system is influential to the core of the respective human’s health.
 The two companies along with their AI and machine learning attributes are on a mission to be more thorough on “reading” the influence that will be useful in diagnosis and treatments.

 The joint goal is ‘simple to state but also incredibly ambitious,’ as Peter writes.
 It involves creating a ‘universal blood test’ that will provide details on the person’s immune system for detecting diseases like infections, autoimmune disorders, and even cancer at the earliest possible stages.
 This will make things easier for diagnosis, and thusly, relevant treatments

-Microsoft provided a substantial investment in the Seattle-based Adaptive Biotechnologies and have already started research and development with the company’s scientists.
+Microsoft provided substantial investment in the Seattle-based Adaptive Biotechnologies and have already started research and development with the company’s scientists.
 Microsoft’s leading researchers are using Adaptive’s sequencing technology and their own cloud computing capabilities and machine learning aspects for making the deep reading of immune system an obvious possibility.

 Chad Robins, the CEO and Co-founder of Adaptive said in a press release that their partnership with Microsoft couldn’t have come at a better timing than now, amid advancing scenarios in biotechnology and healthcare.
 The aim is to assist researchers and clinicians in gaining more insights on diseases that may ultimately lead to ‘better understanding of overall human health.’